NativeScript/marking-mode-example/README.md

 ## But wait, what happened? (explanation)

-Consider this method from our example:
+Consider this method from `home-page.ts`:

 ```js
 public onAddClickListener() {